dotnetrdf/dotnetrdf/Mono ReadMe.txt

 - soh - A tool for communicating with servers supporting the SPARQL Protocols over HTTP (Version 0.2.0)

 This Toolkit provides the following GUI tools:
-- rdfEditor - A Notepad replacement for editing RDF and SPARQL (Version 0.2.0)
 - SparqlGUI - A GUI for testing SPARQL queries using dotNetRDF's in-memory Leviathan engine (Version 0.2.0)
 - StoreManager - A GUI for performing basic management and query tasks on various Triple Stores (Version 0.2.0)